-I’m a thinker, writer, educator, and doer.
-I think of myself as a storyteller through various media.
-I’m also a candidate for the post-professional Master of Architecture in Urban Design (MAUD 2020) degree at Harvard University Graduate School of Design.
+I’m a creative thinker, writer, educator, and doer.
+I'm also a storyteller, through various media, and candidate for the post-professional Master of Architecture in Urban Design (MAUD 2020) degree at Harvard University Graduate School of Design.

 As an undergraduate and graduate architecture student at Wentworth Institute of Technology (BSA 2017, magna cum laude / M.Arch 2018, with distinction), I received institutional and international recognition for studio design projects and external design competitions, respectively.
 In parallel with academia, I have collaborated with designers, urbanists, architects, consultants, clients, and community members since May 2014.
 My experience involves many hours at Sasaki, Gensler, Arrowstreet, and TMS Architects.
 And most recently, I’ve explored the private real estate development industry in Manhattan and Brooklyn with JDS Development Group.